 Track 2 curriculum is in development and is expected to launch in late 2018.
 Please help us connect with you by using the button below to view more information.
 We will keep you updated on the curriculum launch and how you can participate.

 Agribusiness Development Grants

 Every year, federal and state grant money that could assist agribusiness entrepreneurs goes left undiscovered and unutilized.
-The ACRE Agribusiness Development Grants program is working with an agribusiness consulting firm in Aiken, SC to create a comprehensive guide to agribusiness grants.
+The ACRE Agribusiness Development Grants program has working with an agribusiness consulting firm in Aiken, SC to create a comprehensive guide to agribusiness grants.